1-800-550-5538

 FHA Underwriting Requirements

 Underwriting requirements for a co-signer on an FHA home loan differ slightly from the Conforming home loan program.
-The co-signer needs a credit score of 580, must be a citizen, and a relative.
+The co-signer needs a credit score of 580 and must be a citizen and a relative.
 Co-signer cash-out refinances are not allowed under the FHA home loan program.

 The information and documentation a co-signer needs are similar to that of the primary borrower.